stvmlbrn/stvmlbrn.github.io/_posts/2017-1-16-form-validation-with-reactjs.md

 is dealing with client-side form validation.
 There are no shortages of ways and opinions on how to do this, and numerous packages exists to solve this very problem (with, IMHO varying degrees of success).
 However, as I head down the path of learning something new I don't mind reinventing the wheel, so to speak, as it often helps the learning process.
-As such, this is a process I came up with for form validation that I still use today.

 While some of this is may be obvious, there are a few objectives I have when performing client-side validation that not all existing packages allow (though some do):

 * Apply multiple validation checks against an input
 * Be able to customize the error message based on the validation criteria that failed
 * Easily clear all error messages and applied CSS to form controls

 So let's take a look at an example sign-up form that asks for an email address, a password, and to confirm the password.
-Here is how we might generate such a form using React:
+Here is how we might generate such a form using React with basic Bootstrap styles:

 <pre class="prettyprint">
   <code class="language-javascript">